ecemcagildizi/Tomato_Leaf_Disease_Detection/README.md

 ## Project Description
-This project focuses on developing a model that predicts whether tomato leaves are healthy or diseased based on their images.
-To achieve this, a **CNN-based Transfer Learning model, MobileNetV2**, was employed.
+This project involves developing a model that predicts whether tomato leaves are healthy or diseased based on their images.
+For this purpose, **MobileNetV2**, a CNN-based Transfer Learning model, was chosen.
 The dataset was obtained from **Kaggle** and contains a total of **23,304 image samples**.

-In the project, the data was first preprocessed, followed by model training for a total of **30 epochs**.
-During training, the pre-trained layers of MobileNetV2 were initially frozen, and only the added classifier layers were trained for **20 epochs**.
-Afterwards, the entire network was fine-tuned with a lower learning rate for an additional **10 epochs**.
+In the project, **data preprocessing** was performed first, followed by model training for a total of **30 epochs**.
+During training, the pre-trained layers of the model were initially frozen, and only the added classifier layers were trained for **20 epochs**.
+Afterwards, the entire network was unfrozen and trained with a lower learning rate for an additional **10 epochs**.

-To ensure efficient training, **ModelCheckpoint** was used to save the best-performing model, and **EarlyStopping** was implemented to prevent unnecessary overfitting.
-As a result, a model achieving **84% accuracy** was obtained.
+To save the best model, **ModelCheckpoint** was used, and to prevent unnecessary long training, **EarlyStopping** was applied.
+As a result, a model with **84% accuracy** was obtained.

-Additionally, a **desktop application** was built using **PySide6** to provide a user-friendly interface where users can upload leaf images and receive instant predictions.
-For storing user information and query history, the **Supabase cloud database** was integrated.
+In addition, a **desktop interface** was developed using **PySide6** to allow users to easily upload images and view predictions.
+To store user information and query history, the **Supabase cloud database** was integrated.

 ---